-The statement of net position presents information on all of the Organization's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all of the Organization's assets and deferred outflows and liabilities and deferred inflows, with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Organization is improving or deteriorating.